satishgsonwane/memgraph_replay/docs/IMPLEMENTATION_SUMMARY.md

 - ✅ **Capture 30 seconds of NATS messages** from local server
 - ✅ **Save to JSON with correct format** including metadata
-- ✅ **Replay messages with intelligent defaults** (continuous loop + topic-specific rates)
+- ✅ **Replay messages at framerate** specified in tickperframe
-- ✅ **Topic-specific replay rates** based on actual captured data analysis
-- ✅ **Continuous loop mode** for ongoing testing and development
 - ✅ **Bridge runs in separate thread** and processes messages
 - ✅ **Data appears in Memgraph** during replay
 - ✅ **Graceful shutdown on Ctrl+C** with proper cleanup
 - ✅ **Clear CLI interface** with progress indicators
-- ✅ **Flexible configuration** with --no-loop and --no-topic-rates options

 ### 🎉 Ready for Use

 The NATS Replay Utility is now ready for production use!
 It provides:

 1. **Complete Capture & Replay Workflow**: From local NATS to local replay with bridge
-2. **Intelligent Defaults**: Continuous loop with topic-specific rates for optimal testing
-3. **Flexible Configuration**: Easy opt-out with --no-loop and --no-topic-rates options
-4. **Production-Ready Code**: Comprehensive error handling, logging, and cleanup
+2. **Production-Ready Code**: Comprehensive error handling, logging, and cleanup
-5. **Easy-to-Use CLI**: Simple commands for capture and replay operations
+3. **Easy-to-Use CLI**: Simple commands for capture and replay operations
-6. **Realistic Data Rates**: Topic-specific rates based on actual captured data analysis
+4. **Flexible Configuration**: Customizable settings for different use cases
-7. **Comprehensive Documentation**: README with examples and troubleshooting
+5. **Comprehensive Documentation**: README with examples and troubleshooting
-8. **Testing Support**: Test scripts and example usage
+6. **Testing Support**: Test scripts and example usage

 The utility integrates seamlessly with the existing OZ Game State Service and maintains all the performance characteristics and data relationships of the original system.